hermannheringer/facet4windows/README.md

 ## **Finally**
-If you understand what you are doing, consider downloading and running Microsoft's Autorun later and checking your system. https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns
+If you understand what you are doing, consider downloading and running Microsoft Autoruns to check your system.

+This utility, which has the most comprehensive knowledge of auto-starting locations of any startup monitor, shows you what programs are configured to run during system bootup or login, and when you start various built-in Windows applications like Internet Explorer, Explorer and media players.
+These programs and drivers include ones in your startup folder, Run, RunOnce, and other Registry keys.
+Autoruns reports Explorer shell extensions, toolbars, browser helper objects, Winlogon notifications, auto-start services, and much more.
+Autoruns goes way beyond other autostart utilities.

+https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns

 ![autoruns_v13.png](README/autoruns_v13.png)